-13.19.
-At the Council meeting whenever the Chair rises during a debate a Councillor المسمدة then standing shall sit down and the Council shall be silent.

-42.1.13.20.
-In Committee or Sub-Committee meetings, whenever the Chair rises | Committees and from their seat, the Councillors should remain in their seats and the Committee or Sub-Committee shall be silent.
+- 13.19.
+At the Council meeting whenever the Chair rises during a debate a Councillor then standing shall sit down and the Council shall be silent. - 13.20.
+In Committee or Sub-Committee meetings, whenever the Chair rises from their seat, the Councillors should remain in their seats and the Committee or Sub-Committees and sub-committees shall be silent.